Important Update: Conference Registration is now closed.

-We are pleased to announce that the 8th International Symposium on Veterinary Rehabilitation/Physical Therapy and Sports Medicine will be held August 4-8, 2014 in Corvallis, Oregon US on the campus of Oregon State University.
+We are pleased to announce that the 8th International Symposium on Veterinary Rehabilitation/Physical Therapy and Sports Medicine was held August 4-8, 2014 in Corvallis, Oregon US on the campus of Oregon State University.

 This unique symposium is a meeting point for everybody who is interested in physical therapy, sports medicine, rehabilitation, surgery, orthopedic, neurology, biomechanics and motion analysis.